I have a love hate relationship with Facebook. On one hand, Facebook allows me to keep in touch with and keep track of what my friends are up to.

 Editor’s Note: Up until recently, I was doing all of the above in addition to working a full time job as a microprocessor designer.
 But here’s why I decided to quit

 While I feel proud of what I’ve accomplished so far, I still wonder whether…

-- If I focused 100% of my time on one business, could I create a 100 million dollar company?
-Could I take my businesses to the next level?
+- If I focused 100% of my time on a single business, could I create a billion dollar company?
+Could I create something that changes the world on a grander scale?

 - Would my life be more exciting and exhilarating if I took the family and traveled the world?

-- Would my kids turn out better if I spent more time with them and put less emphasis on my businesses and career?
+- Would my kids turn out better if I spent even more time with them and put less emphasis on my businesses?

 Here’s the thing.
 I know that I can’t have it all.

 Every choice and every minute that I’m spending on a certain activity is a minute that I could be spending somewhere else.